-Sensitivity We consider different values for the elasticity of demand, the elasticity of substitution between domestic and imported intermediates, the return to R&D, and the real interest rate.
+We now present robustness checks regarding the values of the calibrated parameters.
+We consider different values for the elasticity of demand (σ) , the elasticity of substitution between domestic and imported intermediates (ε) and the return to R&D (α_1) .
 We vary each of these parameters one by one and re-estimate the structural model given the new parameter value.
-In general, the model fit is robust to altering the values of these calibrated parameters.
+We report results for the indirect-inference parameter estimates and the simulated model statistics in Appendix Tables B6-B8.